RedBeret/AIChatPoweredEcommerce/README.md

     ```
    Replace `<Your Secret Key>` with the key you generated.
+   Replace OPENAI API KEY with the key generated on https://platform.openai.com/api-keys .

 ### Installing Dependencies
 After cloning the project, install backend dependencies and activate the virtual environment: